sandro-pasquali/Herder/readme.md

 	//	[ 2, 4, 6, 8, 10, ..., n[20] ]

 A total running time (milliseconds) can be set.
-Here we set it for one(1) millisecond:
+Here we set it for one(1) millisecond.
+As our actor will consume at least 1000 milliseconds, this machine will time out:

 	herder
 	.parallel()